-Native red and arctic foxes and invasive coyotes would be targeted for trapping (foxes) and hunting (coyotes) based on observed predation pressure at each northern gannet nesting colony.
+Native red and arctic foxes and invasive coyotes would be targeted for trapping, snaring, or hunting based on observed predation pressure at each northern gannet nesting colony.
 Foxes often travel over sea ice to Baccalieu and Funk Islands, and coyotes are thought to have reached Newfoundland and Cape St. Mary's over sea ice in the 1980s (Montevecchi et al., 2019).
 Predators would be adaptively managed based on predation pressure at each colony and the presence of nuisance animals.
-Any lethal removal would follow all applicable statues and regulations.
+Any lethal removal would follow all applicable statues, regulations, and permits.
 For all hunting activities, hunters would only use non-toxic (i.e., non-lead) shot.
-If traps are used, traps would be checked for any captured animals approximately daily.
+If traps or snares are used, they would be checked for any captured animals approximately daily.
 Predator removal would have moderate, short-term adverse impacts to target species (red and arctic foxes, coyotes), but would not impact these species on a population level.
 Seabirds and other terrestrial wildlife would experience long-term benefits from reduced predation pressure.